• Skip to primary navigation

 Is it the same as Crack pie?

 The Milk Bar pie was formerly called Crack pie, but given the name was insensitive, Milk Bar renamed the pie.
-The recipe and formula has not changed over the years, even if the name got an update.
+The recipe and formula have not changed over the years, even if the name got an update.

 How long does it last?